Ed Charles: Post-playing career

 Charles served as a scout for the Mets, and coached the Kingsport Mets.
 He worked with at-risk youth in group homes in The Bronx.

 Charles died on March 15, 2018, at the age of 84.
 Having served in the U.S. Army during the Korean War, where he attained the ranking of Private First Class, he was buried at Leavenworth National Cemetery in Leavenworth, Kansas.

 In popular culture

 Ed Charles appears in the 2013 movie 42, played by Dusan Brown.
-The scene depicts Charles' meeting with Jackie Robinson, when (after Jackie's train had long since departed) Charles dashed out and put his ear to the train tracks, enthusiastically declaring that he could still hear the train.
+The scene depicts Charles' meeting with Jackie Robinson, when (after Jackie's train had departed) Charles dashed out and put his ear to the train tracks, enthusiastically declaring that he could still hear the train.